 The Center leases real property under operating leases expiring at various dates in the future.
 Since the rentals increase over time, the Center records an adjustment to rent expense each year to reflect its straight-lining policy.
-The annual adjustment recorded for the year ended June 30, 2018 was an increase in the liability in the amount of \$124,683.
-Straight-lining of rent gives rise to a timing difference that is reflected as deferred rent in the accompanying balance sheet.
+The annual adjustment recorded for the year ended June 30, 2019, was an increase in the liability in the amount of \$69,906.
+Straight-lining of rent gives rise to a timing difference that is reflected as deferred rent in the accompanying statement of financial position.